 - Salt & pepper to taste

-- Arrange the english muffins along the bottom of a 9x13 or large baking dish.
-I tore one english muffin into smaller pieces to fill in the nooks and crannies so most bites had part of the crust.
+- Split the english muffins in half and arrange them along the bottom of a 9x13-inch or large baking dish, cut side up.
+Tear one english muffin into smaller pieces to fill in the nooks and crannies so most bites will have part of the english muffin crust.

-- Top the muffins with half of the shredded cheese and then layer the vegetables and sausage.
+- Top the muffins with half of the shredded cheese and then layer the reserved vegetables and browned sausage.